 Gene Callahan Internship

-Gene Callahan was born in Milford, Ill., the last of four children, and grew up on his family's hog farm outside the small town near the Indiana border.
+Gene Callahan was born in Milford, Illinois, the last of four children, and grew up on his family's hog farm outside the small town near the Indiana border.
 His father was a Democratic Party county official in heavily Republican Iroquois County and served in the Illinois House.
 Callahan graduated in 1955 from Illinois College in Jacksonville, where he majored in English.
-Then served two years in the U.S. Army.
+He then served two years in the U.S. Army.

-For over 40 years, Gene Callahan worked in the political arena, first as a journalist with the Illinois State Register (Springfield) from 1957 to 1967, then as assistant press secretary for Gov. Sam Shapiro, and Lt.
+For over 40 years, Gene Callahan worked in the political arena, first as a journalist with the (Springfield) Illinois State Register from 1957 to 1967, then as assistant press secretary for Gov. Sam Shapiro, and later as Lt.
 Gov. Paul Simon's press secretary until 1972.
-In 1974 he began his long association with Alan Dixon, when Dixon served as Illinois State Treasurer, and then as Illinois Secretary of State.
+In 1974, he began his long association with Alan Dixon when Dixon served as Illinois State Treasurer, and later as Illinois Secretary of State.
 When Dixon moved to the U.S. Senate in 1981, Callahan became his chief of staff and most trusted political advisor.
-After Dixon lost a reelection bid to Carol Mosley Braun in 1992, Callahan worked for several years as the chief lobbyist for Major League Baseball, fighting to preserve its exemption from the Sherman Antitrust Act.
+After Dixon lost a re-election bid to Carol Mosley Braun in 1992, Callahan worked for several years as the chief lobbyist for Major League Baseball, fighting to preserve its exemption from the Sherman Antitrust Act.